signalogic/SigSRF_SDK/README.md

 The SigSRF SDK and demo download consists of an install script and .rar files and includes:

-    1) A limited eval / demo version of several SigSRF demos, including telecom transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration)
+   1) A limited eval / demo version of several SigSRF demos, including telecom transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
+For a detailed explanation of demo limits, see the <a name="Demos">Demos</a> section below.

    2) C/C++ source code showing Pktlib and Voplib API usage (source and Makefiles for demo programs included)

    3) Multiple concurrent user/instance demonstration

    4) coCPU software stack, including DirectCore libraries and drivers (requires a coCPU card to be active)

 A few demo programs are coCPU specific; for those you will need one of the coCPU cards <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>.  coCPU cards can be obtained from TI, Advantech, or Signalogic.